Warranty Claim Automation: From 14 Days to 14 Minutes

 The 14-Day Claim: A Walk Through the Wreckage

-Trace a typical warranty claim from start to finish and you'll find seven distinct handoffs, each one a place where the process stalls.
+A typical warranty claim involves seven handoffs, and each one is a place where the process stalls.

-The ticket gets routed to a warranty specialist.
-The specialist decides: repair, replace, or deny.
-They email the customer with a decision.
-The customer responds (often days later).
-The specialist approves the replacement, raises a fulfillment request, and the logistics team ships a unit.
-The customer receives it ten days after first contact if everything goes to plan.
+The ticket moves to a warranty specialist, who decides whether to repair, replace, or deny.
+They email the customer, who responds days later.
+The specialist approves, raises a fulfillment request, and the logistics team ships.
+Total elapsed time: ten days minimum.

 The cost breakdown on a single manual claim: